Having an Impact!

 What makes Water 4 Mercy the most successful organization established to help the suffering people of the Sub-Sahara region?
 Sustainability through Education!

-Focusing on the agricultural and water sectors, our Agricultural Innovation and Technology Centers - AITeC - complement Don Bosco Technical Institutes’ hands-on vocational curriculum to teach innovative solutions for knowledge development in areas of nutrition sensitivity, climate resilience, income generation, teacher training and youth empowerment.
+Focusing on the agricultural and water sectors, our Agricultural Innovation and Technology Centers - AITeC - complement Don Bosco Technical Institute’s hands-on vocational curriculum to teach innovative solutions for knowledge development in areas of nutrition sensitivity, climate resilience, income generation, teacher training and youth empowerment.

-Students alongside local farmers and extension workers/agents learn self-sustainable best-practices in horticulture and animal husbandry from skilled agronomists and for the purpose of improving their undernourished communities' health by “Eating The Rainbow’.
+Students alongside local farmers and extension workers/agents learn self-sustainable best-practices in horticulture and animal husbandry from skilled agronomists for the purpose of improving their undernourished communities' health by “Eating The Rainbow’.

-A game changing agricultural program, AITeC ensures food and nutritional security - it's Revolutionary!
+A game-changing agricultural program, AITeC ensures food and nutritional security - it's Revolutionary!
 In transforming the cycle of poverty into ‘Cycles of Success’, we developed and are implementing Agricultural Innovation & Technology Centers (AITeCs) to sustain, through education, the changes that Water 4 Mercy is bringing to numerous villages.

 AITeC sustains the advancement opportunities provided by Water 4 Mercy for the villages we serve through educational and technological advancement and teacher training.
 Education is the lynchpin of dynamic life-changing opportunity that completely changes lives.

 The intent of AITeC is permanent self-sustainability throughout Africa by ‘Teaching Their Teachers to Teach’ and training a new generation of agronomists and growers.
-We are bringing desert-tested Israeli solar, water and agricultural technology and expertise and sharing knowledge via the largest Catholic skills training school in the world.
+We are bringing desert-tested distinguished solar, water and agricultural technology and expertise and sharing knowledge via the largest Catholic skills training school in the world.

 AITeC is the much-needed FULCRUM of CHANGE for Africa's agriculture to be built on a truly solid foundation.
 Learn more about AITeC.

-Impacting Lives for Generations with Water Food and Hope
+Impacting Lives for Generations with Water, Food, and Hope

 Mwinyi Village